What is the Aerospace PERTE?

-PERTE Aerospace is a strategic research and innovation project that will empower the Spanish aerospace industry to address the new challenges and opportunities faced by the sector and will position it at the forefront of the world.
+The PERTE Aerospace is a strategic research and innovation project that will train the Spanish aerospace industry in the face of the new challenges and opportunities that the sector is experiencing and will position it at the forefront of the world.
 It is the first international PERTE of the Government of Spain, which combines recovery funds from Spain and Portugal and includes cooperation projects through the European Space Agency (ESA).
-It is a transformative country project based on space, a basic and often unknown sector, on which the daily life of citizens depends and which represents great growth potential for the economy.
+It is a transforming country project around space, a basic and often unknown sector, on which the daily life of citizens depends and which represents a great potential for growth for the economy.

 Objectives